sachinsu/sachinsu.github.io/work_journal/life.md

 	- If you want to persuade, appeal to interest not to reason - Ben franklin
 	- planck knowledge - the people who really know.
 Chauffer knowledge - shallow knowledge.
 	- anticipate trouble all the time and be ready to perform adequately if trouble came

+- Life
+	- Like oxygen, we ignore time when it's abundant, but we desperately want more as it becomes scarce.
+	- But compound interest isn't solely reserved for finance.
+In fact, its most valuable application is in your health.
+	-"A healthy man wants a thousand things, a sick man only wants one."
+	- Health's greatest value is the optionality it gives you.
+	- Every other form of wealth is irrelevant if you have a scarcity of relationships.
+	- Money is an infinite resource, but experiences, like time, are finite.